For all the best things to do in Port Douglas, I’ve rounded up my favourite activities to help you plan your trip.

 This is one of my favourite things to do in Port Douglas.
 Mossman River runs through the Daintree National Park which is a truly majestic place, and SUP-ing here is a really low-impact way to enjoy these surroundings.
 I always leave feeling really energised and inspired.

-Local operator Windswell offers daily SUP sessions from here at 9am or 2pm.
-(Or you can do a sunrise SUP with them along Four Mile Beach if you’re good at getting up early!)
+Local operator Windswell offers daily SUPs from here at 9am or 2pm.
+If you’re good at getting up early then they also offer a sunrise session along Four Mile Beach.

-As a beginner kiteboarder, I’m finding Four Mile Beach a really good spot to learn (particularly when there’s fewer waves!) and it’s equally great for experienced riders.
+As a beginner kiteboarder, Four Mile Beach has been a really good spot to learn (particularly when there’s fewer waves!) and it’s equally great for experienced riders.
 The water is perfectly shallow with sandy bottoms, zero obstacles and the weather is tropical year-round.

 May to October is the main wind season where we get a good stream of cross-onshore northwesterlies where speeds are typically between 12-20 knots.